Micro-Controller Operating Systems: Licensing change

 After acquisition by Silicon Labs, Micrium in 2020 changed to open-source model licensing in February 2020.
 This includes uC/OS III, all prior versions, all components: USB, file system, GUI, TCP/IP, etc.

 Documentation and support

-Support is available via a typical support forum, and several comprehensive books, several tailored to a given microcontroller architecture and development platform, as free PDFs, or as low-cost purchase in hard-cover.
-Paid support is available from Micrium and other parties.
+Support is available via a typical support forum, and several comprehensive books, of which some are tailored to a given microcontroller architecture and development platform, as free PDFs, or as low-cost purchase in hard-cover.
+Paid support is available from Weston Embedded Solutions.